Unmatched Dominance/C620 He Was Extremely Aggrieved

 Who was Ji Ningshuang?

-The number of people across the entire Boundless Land who dared to address this Great Sword Immortal so casually could likely be counted on one hand!
+The number of people in the entire Everlands who could speak to this Grand Sword Immortal in such a way could likely be counted on one hand!

 Has Yu Yuan lost his mind?